 Reviewer’s Note (I was in the midst of reviewing this album when the news was announced that David Bowie had left us.
-I was already enthralled with the album prior to his passing and would tell anyone who would listen that it was a phenomenal recording.
+I was already enthralled with the album before his passing and would tell anyone who would listen that it was a phenomenal recording.
 Undoubtedly I would have rated it a 9/10 or 10/10.
-In a departure from the norm I submit this review with no rating in honor of Mr. Bowie’s untimely passing; the album was a masterwork prior to the sad event and always will be.”)
+In a departure from the norm, I submit this review with no rating in honour of Mr Bowie’s untimely passing; the album was a masterwork before the sad event and always will be.”)

 There is an inherent inscrutability within Blackstar as if Bowie was trying to transmit a hidden message to the listener but at the same time withholding the main clue.
-The album starts with the title song, and it kicks off with an ethereal sound laden with off kilter guitar and looped drum.
+The album starts with the title song, and it kicks off with an ethereal sound laden with off-kilter guitar and looped drum.
 Bowie’s haunting voice is barely tethered to the Earth.
 The first third of the song is like entering a cathedral for a requiem of sorts.
 The saxophone work is so pristine and a fantastic sonic character that seems to embody a spirit hovering above the action.
 The solitary candle that is a central feature in the lyric can be equated to the soul delicate but eternal.
-In the middle section the song is briefly ghostly and interstellar then breaks into a “Ziggy” glam rock styling.
-Here Bowie in a stream of consciousness state reliving his past as he reviews his various personas and states repeatedly “I’m not a rockstar, I’m a Blackstar”.
+The song is briefly ghostly and interstellar then breaks into a “Ziggy” glam rock styling in the middle section.
+Here Bowie in a stream of consciousness state reliving his past as he reviews his various personas and repeatedly states “I’m not a rockstar, I’m a Blackstar”.

-The song again shapeshifts back into the styling of the intro passage now marked by a slowing down and a heartbeat like drum.
+The song again shapeshifts back into the intro passage’s styling now marked by a slowing down and a heartbeat-like drum.
 There is an underlying sense of foreboding and something eminent coming.
 The out of kilter beat at the end of the song and the twittering machines eerily giving out seem to represent expiration.
-Blackstar is the longest track on the album but is effective in drawing you into yet another world Bowie is creating.
-It is all the best colors on Bowie’s palette in one song.
+Blackstar is the longest track on the album but effectively draws you into yet another world Bowie is creating.
+It is all the best colours on Bowie’s palette in one song.
 With his passing the key to better understanding this song arrives and the pieces, if not entirely, fall into place.

-Lazarus in many ways seems to officially begin the farewell.
+‘Lazarus’ in many ways, seems to begin the farewell officially.
 It is dramatic and lyrical with a lovely opening guitar chord.
-The song is soaring and goosebump inducing.
-The horns and bass line are stellar and so well conceived to deliver the mood.
-A lyric like, ”Look up here I am in Heaven” took on so much meaning this week as does “just like that bluebird oh I’ll be free, hey that is just like me.”
+The song is soaring and goosebump-inducing.
+The horns and bassline are stellar and so well-conceived to deliver the mood.
+A lyric like, ”Look up here I am in Heaven” took on so much meaning this week as does “just like that bluebird Oh I’ll be free, hey that is just like me.”
 The song reflects a man who knew the road was coming to an end and had no regrets just a sense of freedom in his last days and in the music he was creating.
 The song is totally heart renting in context to events.
 It ends with a kind of clap of musical thunder and is gone.

-In the last week the inscrutable nature of the album has suddenly cleared with the news that the Zeitgeist that was ever embodied in David Bowie had left us.
-In many ways Bowie lovingly created this album as a farewell to his fans.
+In the last week, the album’s inscrutable nature has suddenly cleared with the news that the Zeitgeist that was ever embodied in David Bowie had left us.
+In many ways, Bowie lovingly created this album as a farewell to his fans.
 Blackstar is the result of his determination to enjoy the time he had left doing the thing he loved; creating music in complete freedom with no constraints other than the time left on the meter.
-It was a masterwork prior to the sad announcement.
-There are two things that should give fans some comfort; one that he knew how well the album was received critically and could easily see it would be popular commercially after his passing.
-Additionally he also knew that Blackstar could earn that praise and popularity not out of a sense of pity but straightforwardly on its merits alone.
+It was a masterwork before the sad announcement.
+Two things should give fans some comfort; he knew how well the album was received critically and could easily see it would be popular commercially after his passing.
+Additionally, he also knew that Blackstar could earn that praise and popularity not out of a sense of pity but straightforwardly on its merits alone.
 The other comfort is that in a way he is Lazarus, every time someone hears a Bowie song it will be like he is once again back among us, if only for the length of the song.
-With his passing I am gutted.
-He is gone too soon, farewell dearest Thin White Duke, you were always legendary now you are legend.
+With his passing, I am gutted.
+He is gone too soon, farewell dearest Thin White Duke; you were always legendary now you are legend.